Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's natural voice is lukewarm and has a gravelly texture, but it has a cold tone, like the sound of a warm, murky rainstorm.
 When he is tired, his voice becomes slightly hoarse.

 ### PTSD
 Ljörn has PTSD.
-He seems fine most of the time, but sometimes, it shows.
-His PTSD is triggered by seeing silhouettes in the dark, hearing shouting/grunts from pain, hearing loud horns, hearing metals hitting each other, or lying on his back while someone is standing in front of him.
-Sometimes, he might think he saw movement in the shadows and get paranoid.
-He would especially ignore confronting robbers or thieves, unless he were the victim.
+Although he seems fine most of the time, he has triggers relating to his traumatic experiences: seeing silhouettes in the dark and large amounts of wood burning (like a burning pole), and hearing shouts, pained grunts, loud horns, and metals hitting each other.
+But this is only half of the list of triggers.

+His outward demeanour when not having an episode is also affected.
+He has trouble forming any meaningful connections and would ignore confronting robbers or thieves, unless he were the victim.
 Additionally, he has trouble sleeping at night, afraid he might wake up to a fight again, and he also gets nightmares of his past experiences.
 Sometimes, Ljörn has anger outbursts, although he tries to control or suppress himself.

 If confronted about his behaviour, Ljörn would either try to dismiss it or not answer at all.
-Although Alfrir noticed his behaviour only once, Ljörn told him not to worry.
+Although Álfr noticed his behaviour only once, Ljörn told him not to worry.

+After leaving Agmundaland, Ljörn was still afraid of several things.
+He feared for the safety of his father, mother, and sister.
+He was also greatly worried that going there wouldn't do much good for peace, but went anyway.

 #### Source of PTSD:
  - Sudden raid by Norwegian Vikings during nighttime (was shaken awake from sleep to deal with this tragedy):